As a lorry driver’s son, Arfon Williams often accompanied his father on long runs and grew up with a love for all forms of transport.

 “I have always been fascinated by vehicles from the 1930s to 60s which had character and were far more interesting than their modern counterparts, so I bought them and gave them a new lease of life so that they would be preserved for future generations,” he explains.

 In the late 90’s, he was faced with a difficult decision.
 Should he dispose of his personal collection or add to it and create Tacla Taid, a unique museum of transport.
-Despite the problems caused by the foot and mouth epidemic, in April, 2001, Arfon opened the Anglesey Transport and Agriculture Museum, the largest museum of its kind in Wales.
+Despite the problems caused by the foot and mouth epidemic, in April, 2001, Arfon opened the Anglesey Transport and Agriculture Museum, the largest museum of its kind in Wales and as a family run business, has gone from strength to strength ever since, saving and rebuilding motoring history for over 20 years..

 Tacla Taid, the Anglesey Transport and Agriculture Museum, is the largest of its kind in Wales, featuring displays of cars, motorbikes and other vehicles.